The Bankrate promise

 It’s easy to see why student credit cards appeal to lots of consumers who are just starting their credit journey.
-They’re easier to qualify for than traditional credit cards, and many even let applicants check their approval odds online without any impact on their credit scores.
+They’re typically easier to qualify for than traditional credit cards, and many even let applicants check their approval odds online without any impact to their credit scores.

+But can you get a student credit card if you’re not a student?
 The answer to this question is far from simple, mostly because different card issuers have their own requirements for student cards.
-If you’re considering getting a student credit card and you’re wondering what you need before you apply, read on.
+If you’re interested in getting a student credit card and you’re wondering what you need before you apply, read on.

 Who qualifies for a student credit card?

 From there, the rules are different for different cards.
-For example, marketing materials for the Discover It® Student Cash Back state that you can qualify for this card without having a credit score.
-In the meantime, the Journey Student Credit Card from Capital One says applicants can be approved if they have fair credit or better, which typically entails having a FICO score of 580 or higher.
+For example, marketing materials for the Discover It® Student Cash Back state that a credit score is not required to qualify for the card.
+In the meantime, other cards state that applicants can be approved if they have fair credit or better, which typically means having a FICO score of 580 or higher.